bonitasoft/bonita-doc/md/applications.md

 ### Specifying application theme (Subscription editions)

 Each application is associated with a [theme](themes.md) that defines the application appearance.
 All pages developed with the [UI Designer](ui-designer-overview.md) will automatically benefit of application theme.
-If you develop pages by yourself you need to include the following line in your source to get theme working ``.
+If you develop pages by yourself you need to include the following line in your source to get theme working `<link rel="stylesheet" href="../theme/theme.css">`.

 To specify the application theme: